-XenServer (formerly Citrix Hypervisor)/ESX hypervisor supports NVIDIA virtual GPU (vGPU) solutions that consist of NVIDIA data center GPUs and vGPU software licensing components.
-The underlying data center GPUs in the XenServer host is unknown to Citrix Provisioning.
-Citrix Provisioning only uses the vGPU software settings in the template and propagates it to the VMs provisioned by the Citrix Virtual Apps and Desktops Setup Wizard.
+Sometimes, other NVIDIA cards function properly (for example, NVIDIA Tesla M60) as long as the XenServer (formerly Citrix Hypervisor)/ESX hypervisor supports it.
+The underlying vGPU card in the XenServer host is unknown to Citrix Provisioning.
+Citrix Provisioning only uses the vGPU setting in the template and propagates it to the VMs provisioned by the Citrix Virtual Apps and Desktops Setup Wizard.

-- An NVIDIA vGPU certified server capable of hosting XenServer and NVIDIA vGPU software. - Supported hypervisors: Nutanix AHV, Citrix XenServer 6.2 or newer, or vSphere 6.0 or newer. - NVIDIA vGPU software: NVIDIA vApps, vPC or RTX Virtual Workstation. - NVIDIA drivers: NVIDIA Graphics Driver or NVIDIA RTX Enterprise Driver. - The Citrix Provisioning release that corresponds to the Citrix Virtual Apps and Desktops release you are using.
-The Citrix Virtual Apps and Desktops Setup Wizard only supports the corresponding Citrix Virtual Apps and Desktops controller. - To provision machines using the Citrix Virtual Apps and Desktops Setup Wizard, you must use Citrix Provisioning 1912 LTSR or later.
+- A server capable of hosting XenServer and NVIDIA GRID cards. - Supported hypervisors: Nutanix AHV, Citrix XenServer 6.2 or newer, or vSphere 6.0 or newer. - The NVIDIA GRID vGPU package for your hypervisor. - NVIDIA drivers. - The Citrix Provisioning release that corresponds to the Citrix Virtual Apps and Desktops release you are using.
+This Wizard only supports the corresponding Citrix Virtual Apps and Desktops controller. - To provision machines using the Citrix Virtual Desktops Setup Wizard, you must use Citrix Provisioning 7.7 or newer and XenDesktop 7.7 or newer.
+If you use earlier product versions you can only provision machines manually or by using the Citrix Provisioning Streamed Virtual Machine Setup Wizard.